Skip to Content

 Even though Queenstown itself is tiny, there are loads of excellent accommodation options for every budget.
 Seriously, there are almost more hotels than houses!

-Where you stay in Queenstown depends on what you want to get out of your vacation here.
-For example, if you’re on a budget you may choose to stay in one of the fantastically priced hotels in Frankton – just a 15-minute drive from downtown.
 If you want somewhere cute, historic, and quiet to stay then I recommend Arrowtown.
 If you want to be near the ski field then Arthurs Point is a perfect choice, or if you’re after great views then Fernhill is ideal.
-And of course, if you want to feel that epic nightlife and varied restaurant options then downtown Queenstown is the best choice for you!
+And of course, if you want to experience that epic nightlife and varied restaurant options, then downtown Queenstown is the best choice for you!

 Thankfully, public transport in Queenstown is both reliable and reasonable.
 Making staying out of town all the more appealing – especially if you want to save money.
 The bus in Queenstown runs often and for as little as $2 NZD per ride all around the suburbs mentioned below.
 Plus, if you have a rental car, free parking is on offer at most of the properties outside of central Queenstown.